 To become more efficient and effective, the OAS Aviation Safety, Program Evaluations, and Quality Division developed an Aviation Safety Communique (SAFECOM) website in 1996.
 The system enables users to report any condition, observation, act, maintenance problem, or circumstance with personnel or the aircraft that has the potential to cause an aviation-related mishap.
 Reporting is a critical component of our safety programs.
 Early identification, correction and reporting of hazards can save time, money, and most importantly, lives.
 There is a direct relationship between the reporting of all incidents, occurrences, and hazards which might impact our aviation operations and our mishap rate.
 In order to provide the most effective reporting tool, modifications and improvements to the website are a standard business practice.
 Further, the website provides additional links are provided for training/education, library/publications and related links to other Federal organizations involved in aviation activities.
 SAFECOM fulfills the Aviation Mishap Information System (AMIS) requirements for aviation mishap reporting for the Department of Interior agencies and the US Forest Service.

-Interior has also implemented an Aviation Safety Awards Program, which recognizes individuals, groups and organizations for exceptional acts or service in support of aviation safety and aircraft accident prevention.
-The program consists of awards for In-Flight Actions, Safe Flying, Significant contributions to Aviation Safety and the Secretary's Award for Outstanding Contributions to Aviation Safety, and AirWards.
+The DOI has also implemented an Aviation Safety Awards Program, which recognizes individuals, groups, and organizations for exceptional acts or service in support of aviation safety and aircraft accident prevention.
+The program consists of the following awards: In-Flight Action, Safe Flying, Airward, Significant Contributions to Aviation Safety, and the Departmental Award for Outstanding Contribution to Aviation Safety.

 It is an OAS philosophy that no mission is so important that people should be exposed to unnecessary risk and that, "safety should be first, each and every time, in everything we do."